petegibbins/JobTracker/README.md

 JobTracker(Blazor WASM)

-A simple Blazor WebAssembly app for tracking job listings — built using C# and .NET 9.
+A simple Blazor WebAssembly app for tracking job listings — built using C# and .NET 8.
+Used as a tutorial for WebAssembly and Octa OIDC.

 ✅ Includes:
+- Octa verification!
 - Razor components
 - Dependency injection
 - `HttpClient` data fetching